How to conjugate Estar in Spanish

 Estar in the Subjunctive Future

-The Subjunctive Future is used For example, "estuviere", meaning "I will be".
+The Subjunctive Future is used to speak about hypothetical situations, and actions/events that may happen in the future.
+For example, "estuviere", meaning "I will be".

 Pronoun | Spanish | English |